Dr Daniel Holman

 Extending working lives

-I am Co-Investigator on the ESRC funded project ‘EXTEND: Social inequalities in extending working lives of an ageing workforce’ which is considering the social inequalities that might result from extending working life policies.
-This has included work on inequalities resulting from changes to the state pension age, the role of chronic conditions in driving later life exit from employment, case studies in the social care sector, policy mapping, and the impact of working conditions on post-retirement health.
+Dan was Co-Investigator on the ESRC funded project ‘EXTEND: Social inequalities in extending working lives of an ageing workforce’ which considered the social inequalities that result from extending working life policies.
+This included work on inequalities resulting from changes to the state pension age, the role of chronic conditions in driving later life exit from employment, case studies in the social care sector, policy mapping, and the impact of working conditions on post-retirement health.

 Social science, social determinants and public health

-I have also conducted research on social science perspectives on public health, which has involved for example tracing the input of social science and sociological theory in health behaviour interventions.
-I am interested in social quality theory as a framework to investigate the social determinants of health.
-I also occasionally publish in the field of medicine, specifically on risk models and healthcare costs in relation to chronic diseases.
+Dan is interested in social science perspectives on public health and health behaviours/health practices.
+This work has involved reviewing behavioural science contributions to health promotion for the WHO and tracing the input of social science and sociological theory in health behaviour interventions.
+He is interested in social quality theory as a framework to investigate the social determinants of health.
+He has occasionally published in the field of medicine, specifically on risk models and healthcare costs in relation to chronic diseases and diabetes peer support.

 - Publications